hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 The light client is a client software that connects to full nodes to interact with the blockchain.[2][3]

-In general, full nodes needs to validate every block and every transaction, which requires a lot of resources. light client can be used as intermediaries with minimal trust in full nodes, enabling blockchain validation with relatively small resources.
-Examples of such light client are those of bitcoin, ethereum 2.0, and tendermint.
+In general, full nodes need to validate every block and every transaction, which requires a lot of resources.
+Light clients can be used as intermediaries with minimal trust in full nodes, enabling blockchain validation with relatively small resources.
+Examples of such light clients are those of bitcoin, ethereum 2.0, and tendermint.
 Among them, tendermint's work on light client has greatly influenced us to design the IBFT 2.0 Light Client protocol.

 This document will first give an overview of the IBFT 2.0 protocol and then describe the IBFT 2.0 Light Client protocol.